-- Move the carpet to a good space for washing.
+- Move the carpet to a good area for washing (sweep and clean the area before washing the rug).
 It should be flat and someplace you won’t mind getting wet like a patio or garage.
-Make sure the floor is clean.

 - Use the garden hose and spray the rug with cold water.

-- Mix your cleaning solution with a small amount of diluted commercial rug shampoo (per the manufacturers suggestions) or 3 TBL of mild dish washing soap like dawn detergent with 1 gallon of water.
+- Make your cleaning solution with a small amount of diluted commercial rug shampoo (per the manufacturer’s suggestions) or 3 tablespoons of mild dish washing soap like dawn detergent with 1 gallon of water.